Philosophy 001 - Introduction to Philosophy » Spring 2021 » Exam 2

 Descartes argues that the one thing he can know beyond a doubt is

-A. The existence of other people
+A. The existence of the external world

-B. His existence as a physical body
+B. His existence as a mind

-D. His existence as a mind
+C. His existence as a physical body

 Question #8